Holiday Gift Guide 2019: 10 Perfect Gifts for Therapists

 5. Desktop Ring Light

 Lots of mental health professionals are moving into telehealth, doing appointments via video.
-(SimplePractice has a great telehealth app available for our customers.)
+(SimplePractice has great integrated telehealth available for our customers.)
 Unfortunately, a lot of therapists are also used to working in offices where the lighting is less than ideal.
 A small ring light is easy to use, can make video appointments look much better, and is small enough that it can be stored away when not in use.

 6. Lori Gottlieb, Maybe You Should Talk to Someone